acousticrobot/web-16/_posts/2016-01-01-new-site-launching-2016.md

   * [the archive page](/archive/) -- where I hope to add other things as I dig them up
   * [the sitemap](/sitemap/) - where I will list all posts and pages
   * [the artworks page](/artworks/) -- which should soon have sub-menus as well
-  * [toki pona](/toki-pona) -- all things sitelen sitelen, see below
+  * [toki pona](/toki-pona) -- all things sitelen sitelen

 ### Sitelen Sitelen

-Fans of toki pona have been making their way here for years, and I hope to fill this site with more content soon.
+Fans of toki pona have been making their way here for years, and will be filling this site with more content soon.
 Beyond the sitelen sitelen lessons that still need to be written, I've had several artworks sent to me that hadn't made it onto my site.
-Check the [sitelen sitelen fanart](/toki-pona#xxx) section for the latest!
+Check the [sitelen sitelen fanart](/toki-pona/#sitelen-pi-jan-ante) section for the latest!